Last Updated: March 20, 2021

 Gig Economy Statistics: How Much Do Freelancers Make and Can You Live Off of Freelancing?

 16. Freelancers prefer using the term “freelance economy.”

-When asked which term they preferred, 49% of freelancers surveyed said that “freelance economy” is the one they go with.
-The second most popular option was “on-demand economy” (25%), followed by “sharing economy” (13%), and “gig economy” (10%).
+When asked which term they preferred, 49% of freelancers surveyed said it’s “freelance economy.”
+The second most popular option was “on-demand economy” (25%), followed by “sharing economy” (13%) and “gig economy” (10%).

 18. Working from home can improve performance by 13%.

 By inducing a sense of comfort and relaxation, working from home leads to improved productivity.
 Additionally, employers who’ve implemented a work-from-home strategy saw a yearly profit increase of $2,000 per worker, as shown in the freelance economy statistics derived from Stanford’s survey.